 EVs, however, do command a hefty price.
 Most EV prices begin at $20,000 and go upto a million or more.
-The Tesla Model 3 for example which comes with a 82 kWh (2021 model) costs $59,990.
+The Tesla Model 3 for example which comes with a 82 kWh (2021 model) starts at around $59,990.
 While it may seem like a lot of money, the advantages EVs offer quickly outshoot their high upfront cost.
 Not only will you never have to bother with fuel, but EVs simpler in design also require less maintenance.

 Vehicle-to-Home is a Thing, Kind Of

 The primary advantage that EVs bring here is their insane battery capacity.
 So, while you can keep your home powered for a few hours to a day with regular 5-10 kWh solar battery systems, with even a small-sized EV, you can keep your home going for several days, at least.

 The concept is no doubt an interesting one, and has already received a lot of attention worldwide.
 Vehicle to Home, Vehicle to Grid and Vehicle to Everything powering solutions are being developed by many companies.
 But, therein lies the catch.